Orlando Cepeda: Boston Red Sox (1973)

 In 1973, the American League established the designated hitter rule, hoping to improve attendance.
 The Red Sox contacted him, telling him that his role with the team only required batting.
 Cepeda became the first player to sign a contract to exclusively play as a designated hitter.
 His first hit with the team was a walk-off home run on April 8 to beat the Yankees 4–3, and on August 8 he had a career-high four doubles and six RBIs in a 9–4 road win against the Kansas City Royals.
 Cepeda finished the year with an average of .289 with 20 home runs and 86 RBIs in 550 at bats.
 He was awarded the Outstanding Designated Hitter Award.
 Cepeda's 20th home run established a major league record, making him the first player to hit 20 or more home runs with four different teams.

 Kansas City Royals (1974)

 After briefly playing in Mexico, he was offered a contract by the Royals.
-In his last season, Cepeda batting .215 with 1 home run and 18 RBIs.
+In his last season, Cepeda batted .215 with one home run and 18 RBIs.
+The following year, Cepeda abandoned a comeback in the Puerto Rican Baseball League, upon realizing that he could not perform as before, and retired.